 - Earn 10% or more of your income from eligible employment, running a business, or both.

-- Have a total superannuation balance less than the transfer balance cap ($1.6 million at the time of writing) at the end of the previous financial year.
+- Have a total superannuation balance less than the transfer balance cap ($1.6 million at the time of writing, due to increase to $1.7 million as of 1 July, 2021) at the end of the previous financial year.

 - Be a permanent resident and aged under 71 years old at the end of the financial year.